sensu/sensu-docs-legacy/source/docs/0.19/enterprise-dashboard-configuration.md

 subscriptions
 : description
-  : An array of the subscriptions that the role has only access to.
+  : An array of the subscriptions that members of the role should have access
+    to.
+Provided values will be used to filter which subscriptions members of the role will have access to.
+    _NOTE: omitting this configuration attribute or providing an empty array will allow members of the role access to all subscriptions._
 : required
   : false
 : type